 - Not a fan of pulled pork?
 Not a problem, substitute the pork for shredded chicken or turkey.

 - Substitute the sauteed onion: use fresh sliced onion for crunch or even cooked onion rings.
+I also like using these quick pickled shallots.

 - Choose your cheese or cheeses: Great options are Swiss, cheddar, mozzarella, pepper jack, or provolone.